nodejs/node-addon-api/doc/async_worker_variants.md

 ### Send

-`Napi::AsyncProgressWorker::ExecutionProcess::Send` takes two arguments, a pointer to a generic type of data, and a `size_t` to indicate how many items the pointer is pointing to.
+`Napi::AsyncProgressWorker::ExecutionProgress::Send` takes two arguments, a pointer to a generic type of data, and a `size_t` to indicate how many items the pointer is pointing to.

-The data pointed to will be copied to internal slots of `Napi::AsyncProgressWorker` so after the call to `Napi::AsyncProgressWorker::ExecutionProcess::Send` the data can be safely released.
+The data pointed to will be copied to internal slots of `Napi::AsyncProgressWorker` so after the call to `Napi::AsyncProgressWorker::ExecutionProgress::Send` the data can be safely released.

-Note that `Napi::AsyncProgressWorker::ExecutionProcess::Send` merely guarantees **eventual** invocation of `Napi::AsyncProgressWorker::OnProgress`, which means multiple send might be coalesced into single invocation of `Napi::AsyncProgressWorker::OnProgress` with latest data.
+Note that `Napi::AsyncProgressWorker::ExecutionProgress::Send` merely guarantees **eventual** invocation of `Napi::AsyncProgressWorker::OnProgress`, which means multiple send might be coalesced into single invocation of `Napi::AsyncProgressWorker::OnProgress` with latest data.
 If you would like to guarantee that there is one invocation of